Introduction

 Additional vulnerabilities

-All children and young people are at risk, regardless of age, social class, religion, ethnic or educational background.
+All children and young people are at risk, regardless of age, social class, religion, ethnicity or educational background.
 However, certain children are more vulnerable to radicalisation, including those who are:

 What to do